ConjurTech/slate/source/includes/rest/_orders.html.md

 ### Overview

 `limit`, `market` and `otc` type orders are available.
-Fill-Or-Cancel, Make-Or-Cancel, etc. strategies are not yet available.
+Fill-Or-Kill, Post-Only, etc. strategies are not yet available.

-As such, orders will contain a combination of zero or one **make** and/or zero or more **fills**.
+Orders will contain a combination of zero or one **make** and/or zero or more **fills** once matched.

-Once an order is placed, the funds required to fulfill the order is debited from the user's contract balance and locked up until the order is filled or cancelled.
+When an order is executed, the funds required to fulfill the order is debited from the user's [confirmed balance](#balances) and will be locked up in their locked balance until the order is filled or cancelled.

 ### The Order Model